Twitter bans linking to Facebook, Instagram, other rivals

 “Again, the suspension occurred with no warning, process or explanation — this time as our reporter merely sought comment from Musk for a story,” Buzbee said.
 "Post journalists should be reinstated immediately, without arbitrary conditions.“

-By midday Sunday, Lorenz's account appeared to be restored, as was the tweet she thought had triggered her suspension.
+By midday Sunday, Lorenz's account was restored, as was the tweet she thought had triggered her suspension.